jdrestre/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 [3-until_holberton_school](https://github.com/jdrestre/0x04-loops_conditions_and_parsing/blob/master/3-until_holberton_school)|3.
 Until Holberton School loop|Write a Bash script that displays Holberton School 10 times until loop.
 [4-if_9_say_hi](https://github.com/jdrestre/0x04-loops_conditions_and_parsing/blob/master/4-if_9_say_hi)|Write a Bash script that displays Holberton School 10 times, but for the 9th iteration, displays Holberton School and then Hi on a new line.
 [5-4_bad_luck_8_is_your_chance](https://github.com/jdrestre/0x04-loops_conditions_and_parsing/blob/master/5-4_bad_luck_8_is_your_chance)|5.
 4 bad luck, 8 is your chance|Write a Bash script that loops from 1 to 10 and: bad luck good luck
+[6-superstitious_numbers](https://github.com/jdrestre/0x04-loops_conditions_and_parsing/blob/master/6-superstitious_numbers)|6.
+Superstitious numbers|Write a Bash script that displays numbers from 1 to 20 and: bad luck China, Japan and Italy

 ---
 ## Author